codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Not-equals-explained-83c6.md

 ```

 ## !=
-You may remember from the previous Unit that the `!` sign reads 'not' and so `!=` reads 'not equals'.
+You may remember from the previous unit that the `!` sign means 'not' therefore `!=` means 'not equals'.